 Is liquid staking better than yield farming or lending?

-Liquid staking offers consistent rewards based on network security, while yield farming and lending can sometimes offer higher returns but come with added risks, like impermanent loss in farming or borrower default in lending.
+Liquid staking offers consistent rewards based on blockchain network security, while yield farming and lending can sometimes offer higher returns but come with added risks, like impermanent loss in farming or borrower default in lending.
 Unlike lending, where funds are tied up in loans, liquid staking keeps your tokens accessible, allowing you to participate in other DeFi opportunities.
 These benefits of liquid staking make it an attractive option for those seeking steady returns and flexibility without the high volatility of trading or the risks of yield farming.